odunayo12/pora-project-cohort-3/Readme.md

 ## Finance

 Jubilee Groceries operates a buy-now-pay-later scheme.
-It encourages customers to make instalmental purchases.
+It encourages customers to make installmental purchases.
 See the instalment table for details.

 ### Requirement